Selena’s Legacy – Part 2

 Continued from Part 1

 Sometimes her ladyship decided to throw a party and Selena was in charge of everything.
-After the first party organized by her, she was complimented by her mistress “you have done a good job Selena.
-I will be giving you a raise and a bonus staring next month.
+After the first party organized by her, she was complimented by her mistress.
+“You have done a good job, Selena.
+I will be giving you a raise and a bonus starting next month.
 It is nearly 2 months since you came to the Manor, I’m very pleased with you.”
-“Thank you my lady.
+“Thank you, my lady.
 I really appreciate your kindness,” replied Selena in a dignified manner.

-Later on, she decided to visit the local shops.
-She spent sometime in he boutiques, trying to choose a dress for herself.
+Later on, Selena decided to visit the local shops.
+She spent some time in the boutiques, trying to choose a dress for herself.
 Just as she was coming out of the last shop in the row, she saw a lilac dress hanging at the side of the entrance.
-On an impulse she picked it up, went to the trial room and tried it on.
+On an impulse, Selena picked it up, went to the trial room and tried it on.
 It’s simplicity made her decide to buy it right away.
-The dress had three – fourths sleeves with a big bow at the left side of the collar.
+The dress had long sleeves with a big bow at the left side of the collar.
 There was a broad silver belt to go with it.
-She got it packed and after paying for it asked the sales lady whether the dress-box could be delivered at the Manor.
+Selena got it packed and after paying for it asked the sales lady whether the dress-box could be delivered at the Manor.
 Since Lady Augusta was a regular customer, the sales lady was only too anxious to oblige.

 It was 6 months now since Selena had come to the Manor and Christmas was very near.
 Lady Augusta kept her busy sending invitations to her relatives and friends to come to Christmas dinner.
 A few of the guests would be coming from other towns so they were going to stay overnight.
-Rooms had to be readied for them.
-Selena helped Betty get rooms ready and bathroom supplies with enough towels, bathrobes, bath mats, soaps, shampoos and other things.
+Rooms had to be prepared for them.
+Selena helped Betty get rooms ready and saw to it that the bathrooms had enough towels, bathrobes, bath mats, soaps, shampoos and other things.

 Preparations were going on at the Manor.
 All the gifts had been packed by Selena.
 She had also put name tags on each packet and Brett had stored everything in the small box room near the stairs.
 On her last day off before Christmas, Selena made a trip to the shops and chose gifts for the 3 people at the Manor.
 For Brett she bought a pink tie, Betty was to be given a small Magenta silk handbag and for Lady Augusta, Selena bought the latest book of one of her favorite writers.

-Next morning, when everyone had gone, Selena had given the gift to her Mistress.
-She was please with it saying “You shall read it to me at the first opportunity.
+Next morning, when everyone left, Selena gave her gift to Lady Augusta.
+She was pleased with it and said, “You shall read it to me at the first opportunity.
 Tomorrow you can take the day off to rest.
 You have really worked hard and the success of the party was completely due to you.”
 Selena was pleased to hear this.
-She rested in bed the whole of next day because her fee ached so much.
+She rested in bed the whole of next day because her feet ached so much.

 Selena held her ladyship’s hands in her own and could not stop crying.
 A week later, her new mother passed away and Lady Selena was left to carry on with her legacy.